OWASP/threat-dragon/setup-env.md

 * SESSION_SIGNING_KEY as the random 32 character hexadecimal key, for example `export SESSION_SIGNING_KEY=11223344556677889900aabbccddeeff`
 * SESSION_ENCRYPTION_KEYS has the same 32 character key, for example `export SESSION_ENCRYPTION_KEYS='[{"isPrimary": true, "id": 0, "value": "11223344556677889900aabbccddeeff"}]'`

-Similarly for Windows, from the terminal used to start start Threat Dragon enter at the command line:
+Similarly for Windows, from the terminal used to start Threat Dragon enter at the command line:
 * `set GITHUB_CLIENT_ID=01234567890123456789`
 * `set GITHUB_CLIENT_SECRET=0123456789abcdef0123456789abcdef01234567`